chriswu99aaa/shuaimin_blog/_posts/2022-10-24-Bayes-Summury.md

 The materials mentioned in this tutorial is difficult to understand, because they introduced more advanced techniques of parameter estimation as well as bayesian testing.

-This video gives a practical application and explanation of bayesian inference[here](https://www.youtube.com/watch?v=0w_4QcvBYII)
+This video gives a practical application and explanation of bayesian inference [here](https://www.youtube.com/watch?v=0w_4QcvBYII)

-Moreover, the chapter 9 of this book gives an understandable and comprehensive introduction to Bayesian  inference[here](https://www.probabilitycourse.com/chapter9/9_1_0_bayesian_inference.php)
+Moreover, the chapter 9 of this book gives an understandable and comprehensive introduction to Bayesian  inference [here](https://www.probabilitycourse.com/chapter9/9_1_0_bayesian_inference.php)

+### We better further discuss how this links to bayesian neural network